x1nigo/mutt-x/README.md

 around to making this more extensible yet.

 By the way, if you are prompted for your gmail password, don't put your actual one &ndash; you need to enable `two-factor authentication` and get an `app-password`.
-Use that one for the password prompt.
-Don't worry, your password will be encrypted by the end of the script.
+Use that one for the password prompt and it will be encrypted by the end of the script.

 ## Syntax
 ```